ruzzigiulio/Blog_Statistics/Homework_1.md

 ### 2_A

-In C # it is possible to pass arguments to a function by value and by reference.
+In C # it is possible to pass arguments to a function **by value** and **by reference**.
 When you pass a variable of type value to a method, you pass a copy of the variable to the method.
 Passing by reference, on the other hand, allows functions to modify the value of the parameters and make the changes permanent within the calling environment through the "ref" statement.

-As we can see in the code below, when the argument is passed by value no change occurs, while when it is passed by reference the value (arg = 4) within the calling environment is changed (4 * 4 = 16) .
+As we can see in the code below, when the argument is passed by value *no change occurs*, while when it is passed by reference the value (arg = 4) within the calling environment *is changed* (4 * 4 = 16) .

 ```
 class Program